Syntiant Tiny ML Board

 To set this device up in Edge Impulse, you will need to install the following software:

-Download the firmware and double-click on the script for your OS.
-The script will flash the Arduino firmware and a default model on the NDP101 chip to recognize Go and Stop commands.
+Insert SD Card if you need IMU data acquisition and connect the USB cable to your computer.
+Double-click on the script for your OS.
+The script will flash the Arduino firmware and a default model on the NDP101 chip.

 0x000000: read 0x04 != expected 0x01

 Some flashing issues can occur on the Serial Flash.
 In this case, open a Serial Terminal on the TinyML board and send the command: :F. This will erase the Serial Flash and should fix the flashing issue.

 Connect the Syntiant TinyML Board directly to your computer's USB port.
 Linux, Mac OS, and Windows 10 platforms are supported.